-While in lock up, if any team member is noted to be in the possession of any electronic device while in lock up, 500 demerits will be assessed to the field event.
+While in lock up, if any team member is noted to be in the possession of any electronic device, a loss of 500 merits will be assessed to the field event.
 For the underground teams, these demerits will be applied to the mine where the team had the most merits.